 Phases of the Season

 The season starts with hound jogging around mid June.
 Riders are encouraged to come along after the Staff feels the pack is ready.
 If you do not have a Waiver registered with the Hunt, you will need one before you go out with the hounds.
-Print one out and send it to the address above as the Secretary is not required to be present at hound jogging.
+Print one out and leave it in the mailbox at the end of the Kennels driveway.
+The Secretary is not required to be present at hound jogging.
 There is no fee.
-Since there is never a set date when hound jogging opens, look to the Calendar page on this web site or call the Kennels recorded message at 243-2606.
+Since there is never a set date when hound jogging opens, call the Kennels recorded message at #243-2606.

 Formal hunting begins with the parade of hounds down Main Street in Geneseo.
 This meet, our “Opening Day”, is reserved for Supporting Contributors of good standing.
 No cappers are allowed.
 Please remember that it is the person who pays to support the sport, not the horse.
 For dates and times, refer to the Fixtures page.

-Further suggested reading for anyone interested in learning more about Foxhunting is “Riding to Hounds in America, an Introduction for Foxhunters” by William P. Wadsworth, available from the Secretary,
+Further suggested reading for anyone interested in learning more about Foxhunting is “Riding to Hounds in America, an Introduction for Foxhunters” by William P. Wadsworth, copies are available for purchase ($15) from the Secretary.